ruby-rdf/rdf-bert/README.md

 ### Plain literals

-RDF string literals that do not have an accompanying language tag or datatype URI are serialized on the wire as BERT strings beginning with an initial `'"'` (double quote) character, followed by the N-Triples escaped form of the string literal, and terminated by a final `'"'` character:
+RDF string literals that do not have an accompanying language tag or datatype URI are serialized on the wire as BERT strings that begin with an initial `'"'` (double quote) character, are followed by the N-Triples escaped form of the string literal, and are terminated by a final `'"'`
+character:

     RDF::BERT.serialize("Hello, world!")
     #=> "\"Hello, world!\""